deryacakir1/OCR/README.md

 # OCR
 Optical Character Recognition in Python
+Making images readable again and extracting text from images